We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Excellent written and verbal communications abilities, including demonstrated ability to make effective oral and written presentations, and edit written and visual communication.

 Ability to work effectively with college personnel, volunteers, and a broad spectrum of constituencies.
+Delegation skills working with staff and volunteers is important.

 Concern for the ministry of the entire college, not just the areas of Advancement.